 Provide information on proposed water usage and storage by the project, including the quality and quantity of all water supplied to, or captured at, the site.
-In particular, describe the proposed and optional sources of water supply such as mine dewatering, capture of overland flow, taking from a watercourse, bores, coal seam gas water and associated pipelines, and any surface storages such as dams and weirs, municipal water supply pipelines.
+In particular, describe the proposed and optional sources of water supply such as mine dewatering, capture of overland flow, taking from a watercourse, bores and associated pipelines, and any surface storages such as dams and weirs, municipal water supply pipelines.

 Estimate the average and maximum rates of supply from each source for each phase of the project's life.
+If water storage and treatment is proposed on site for use by the site workforce, describe the method of treatment and disinfection, and methods of storage and reticulation that are required.
 Any proposed water conservation and management measures should be described.